MaryanneG3/nextjs-practice/README.md

 ## About The Project

-This application serves as practice for me to learn how to build applications using the follwing technologies:
+This application serves as practice for me to learn how to build applications using the following technologies:

 [![Next][Next.js]][Next-url]
 [![Tailwind][Tailwind]][Tailwind-url]